appgardenstudios/hyaline/www/content/articles/purpose.md

 TODO image
-mountain with levels
-suitcase w/ things to pack
+suitcase w/ things to pack - what to include/how comprehensive mountain with levels - how granular
-Menu with costs
+Menu with costs - how expensive

 ## Writing with Purpose